phcreery/TUI/README.md

 ### Usage

-Currently there is only one thing it does and is pretty limited but this has big dreams
+Currently there is only sever things it does and is pretty limited but this has big dreams.
+Here is one example:
 ```
 kbd.tuiinput("Title",(width,height),"small/medium/big/giant","inital text","Tooltip")
 ```